Azure-Samples/java-microservices-asa-standard-lab/Instructions/Labs/ASA-Standard/LAB_04b_passwordless_asa.md

 <summary>hint</summary>
 <br/>

-1. From the Git Bash window, in the `Deploying-and-Running-Java-Applications-in-Azure-Spring-Apps` repository you cloned locally, use your favorite text editor to open the `pom.xml` files of the customers, visits and vets services (within the `src/spring-petclinic-customers-service`, `src/spring-petclinic-visits-service`, and `src/spring-petclinic-vets-service` directories).
+1. From the Git Bash window, in the `java-microservices-asa-standard-lab` repository you cloned locally, use your favorite text editor to open the `pom.xml` files of the customers, visits and vets services (within the `src/spring-petclinic-customers-service`, `src/spring-petclinic-visits-service`, and `src/spring-petclinic-vets-service` directories).
 For each, replace the `mysql-connector-j` dependency (within the `<dependencies>...</dependencies>` section)  with the `spring-cloud-azure-starter-jdbc-mysql` dependency and save the file:

    ```xml
         <!-- Replace this dependency -->